-Bathrooms: Each floor shares one stall-style bathroom cleaned by Facilities, about 16 people per bathroom.
-The 10, 12, 14, & 16th-floor bathrooms are designated gender-inclusive and the 9, 11, 13, & 15th-floor bathrooms are designated female.
+- Bathrooms: Each floor shares one stall-style bathroom cleaned by Facilities, about 16 people per bathroom.
+Even-numbered floors are designated gender-inclusive and odd-numbered floors bathrooms are designated female.

-AC/Heating: Sulz Tower has A/C and heating that you can control from your room’s radiators.
+- AC/Heating: Sulz Tower has A/C and heating that you can control from your room’s radiator.

-Kitchen: There are two kitchens for the two sides (A and B) of each floor.
-The kitchens are nice and spacious with a 4-burner stove, microwave, sink and refrigerator.
-And an AMAZING view.
+- Kitchen: There are two kitchens for the two sides (A and B) of each floor.
+The kitchens are equipped with a 4-burner stove, microwave, sink, and refrigerator.
+And, of course, a gorgeous view.

-Hardwood/Carpet: Carpet in the corridors, linoleum tile in the rooms.
+- Hardwood/Carpet: There is carpet in the corridors, but linoleum tile in the individual rooms.

 - Modified corridor style